RMITLibrary/easy_cite/markdown/apa7thed.md

 - The reference list must be double-spaced and each entry should have a hanging indent on the second and subsequent lines (if applicable).

-- Italicise all book titles, journal titles, volume numbers, titles of newspapers and titles of webpages and websites.
+- Italicise all book titles, journal titles, volume numbers, titles of newspapers and titles of webpages.
+Names of websites should NOT be italicised.

 - Present both DOIs and URLs as hyperlinks.
 The default display settings for hyperlinks in your word-processing program (e.g., usually blue font, underlined) or plain text that is not underlined is acceptable.